xlwings/xlwings/docs/pro.rst

 **License key for noncommercial purpose**:

-* To use xlwings PRO for free in a noncommercial context, use the following license key: ``noncommercial``.
+* To use xlwings PRO for free in a noncommercial context, use the following license key: ``noncommercial`` (Note that you need at least xlwings 0.26.0).

 **License key for commercial purpose**: